Venoxity-Development/documentation/getting-started/quickstart.md

 A user-friendly plugin that adds a built-in emote menu and smooth animation controls to Grand Theft Auto V, making player expression quick and immersive.

 ## SimpleCTRL

+A friendly, feature-packed plugin that brings realistic vehicle control and immersive driving mechanics to Grand Theft Auto V.

 ## SimpleHUD
 ## WeaponControl